 The experience requirement changes the decision

 CISSP is not an entry credential.
-ISC2's experience page says full certification requires at least five years of cumulative full-time experience in two or more of the current CISSP domains.
-A post-secondary degree or approved credential may satisfy up to one year, but only one year can be waived.
+ISC2's experience page says full certification requires at least five years of cumulative paid work experience in two or more of the current CISSP domains; qualifying part-time work and internships can count toward it.
+A post-secondary degree (bachelors or masters) in computer science, information technology or a related field, or an additional credential from ISC2's approved list, may satisfy up to one year, but only one year can be waived.
 Candidates without the experience may pass the exam and become an Associate of ISC2, then have six years to earn the required experience.

 That is the real planning constraint for many career changers.
 If you do not have the experience yet, the better question is not 'what is the CISSP pass rate?'
 It is 'does sitting now help me, or should I build domain experience first and use CISSP later as a capstone signal?'